Small Business SEO and Content Marketing often considered two separate marketing concepts.

 Driving Small Business SEO Success Through Relevant Content

-If the goal of your small business SEO efforts is to drive visitors, content marketing can help you get there.
+If the goal of your small business Search Engine Optimisation efforts is to drive visitors, content marketing can help you get there.
 As mentioned above, Google has spent years trying to optimise its algorithm to prevent marketers from gaming the system.
 Its goal is user experience, which means showing content not because it’s optimised for a key phrase but because it’s actually relevant to a search term.

 That’s where content marketing enters the equation.
 Google takes metrics like social shares, links to your page, and average length of time spent on your page into account when calculating page relevance, which means that content which engages your visitors will rank higher in search results.
 If you’re optimising your website for specific keywords, it needs to include high-quality, relevant, and current content.